-Between 2016 and 2019 alone Company E's programs with the Department of State have been in Russia, China, Cuba, Turkmenistan, Uruguay, Algeria, the Palestinian Territories, Ukraine, Azerbaijan, Kazakhstan, the Republic of Georgia and the United Kingdom.
+A partial list of Company E's programs with the Department encompass the United Arab Emirates, Serbia, Madagascar, Spain, Germany, Switzerland, Egypt, Russia, China, Cuba, Turkmenistan, Uruguay, Algeria, the Palestinian Territories, Ukraine, Azerbaijan, Kazakhstan, Tajikistan, the Republic of Georgia and the United Kingdom.

 "This is the work the Company was built to do," writes Paul Gordon Emerson, the Company's Executive and Co-Artistic Director.
 Cultural Diplomacy is not about getting a plane, doing a few concerts and a few dance classes and coming home.
 It's about trying to engage, to share, to listen and to learn.
 Its about the time spent working side-by-side, not from across the divide between audience and artist."

 What happens on a Cultural Diplomacy Tour?
 They're unique experiences, country-by-country and often day-by-day.
 Here's an inside look at just a few.

 Perhaps no single diplomatic transition since the end of the Cold War was as dramatic as the normalization of diplomatic relations between the United States and Cuba.
 The deepest and coldest holdover from that Cold War era, our neighbor 90 miles to the south was, and remains, a flashpoint.

 While the Trump Administration has undone much of what President Obama's normalization was meant to do, the excitement, and the profound possibilities, were the reason the Department of State came to Company | E to be the first cultural program to come to Cuba under the U.S. flag in 60 years.